donlyckman/PR-Templates/pr-general-purpose.md

 - [ ] Review JS code changes
 - [ ] No Errors or Console Logs
 - [ ] Changes render correctly across all major browsers

+## Rollback plan
+In the event these changes need to be reverted after being merged roll back this PR using this command git revert [commit hash]